Skekdog/Traitor-Docs/src/content/docs/guides/Gamemodes/RoleDefinition.md

 The plural form of the role name.
 If not set, the singular name will be used, with an "s" appended to the end.

+### ShouldAnnounceRoleCount

+`Type: boolean?`

+If true, the number of this role is announced to all players when the round starts.

+### ShouldRevealComradeList

+`Type: boolean?`

+If true, comrades will be revealed in a notification to one another when the round starts.

 ### IsEvil

 `Type: boolean?`

 If true, this role is evil.
-Gamemodes and maps often use this to determine whether a player should have be allowed to do certain actions.
+Gamemodes and maps often use this to determine whether a player should be allowed to do certain actions.

 :::note

 This does **not** mean that a role is freely killable.

 :::

+### CanUseActionNodes

+`Type: boolean?`

+If true, this role can use action nodes.

+### CanDoSuspiciousActions

+`Type: boolean?`

+If true, this role is allowed to do suspicious actions.
+These are largely up to the discretion of maps / gamemodes, but notably this also determines whether holding a suspicious item will mark the player as a free kill or not.

 ### Allegiance